mskl/orlab-rocket-propulsion-laboratory/README.md

 ***
 ## Main challenges:
 ### Testbed design
-It is necessary to create an enviroment where we can test the rocket motors withou worrying about the personal safety.
+It is necessary to create an environment where we can test the rocket motors without worrying about the personal safety.

 #### Basic testbed design requirements
-It would be the best if the thrurster was usable in the horizontal and in the vertical orientation as well.
+It would be the best if the thruster was usable in the horizontal and in the vertical orientation as well.
 1. Thrust logging
     - Arduino + SD card slot / Ethernet connection + load cells + GoPro
 2. Safety barrier
     - Plywood structure + sand filling?
 3. Remote oxidizer control
     - The oxidizer tank has a that is far away and a reverse fire protection mechanism near the testbed to prevent reverse fire of the oxidizer.
-    - Reductution valve to maintain the pressure
+    - Reduction valve to maintain the pressure

 #### Pretest precautions